Graduate Funding

 UCLA has a limited number of fellowships and assistantships for which non-U.S. graduate students are eligible.
 These are awarded to students who have demonstrated high academic achievement in their studies on this campus.
 International students at UCLA are not eligible for support based solely on need (loans and work-study jobs).
 Therefore, international students are strongly advised to secure funds from their own sources.

 General information on fellowships and other awards can be obtained from the Institute of International Education, or from the cultural affairs officer of the United States Information Agency Office nearest your residence.
-Depending on your home location, you should also explore opportunities through such agencies as the African-American Institute or the Latin American Scholarship Program of American Universities (LASPAU)
+Depending on your home location, you should also explore opportunities through such agencies as the Africa-American Institute.

 Non-Departmental Funding Sources